Nukme/InspectEquip/README.md

 ## Major updates and fixes
 - Update item level system
-    - Revise the formula to calculate average item levels to make it in accordance with in-game panel.
+    - Revise the formula to calculate average-item-level to make it the same as the one shown in character panel.
         - Fixes for off-piece artifact item level.
         - Fixes for dual-wielding two-haned weapons.
     - Use API `GetDetailedItemLevelInfo()` to retrieve item level info instead of functions provided by `LibItemUpgradeInfo-1.0`